-- 5.4.1 Absentee owners can access copies of Cottesloe News via the Town's website. - 5.4.2 Occasional newsletters or other communications will be distributed throughout the Town via a letterbox drop but will not be forwarded to absentee owners except by resolution of council.

-5.4.3 The production of 'Cottesloe Council News' is governed by the council policy relating to 'Cottesloe Council News'.
+- a.
+Absentee owners can access copies of Cottesloe News via the Town's website. - b.
+Occasional newsletters or other communications will be distributed throughout the Town via a letterbox drop but will not be forwarded to absentee owners except by resolution of council. - c.
+The production of 'Cottesloe Council News' is governed by the council policy relating to 'Cottesloe Council News'.